cjowf/demux_read_index/README.md

       - No eta provided, will print '.' for every 10,000 reads
 3. Check <out_dir>/demux_stats.txt for demuxed read counts.
 Note
       - Recognized barcodes in unrecognized combinations are put in Undetermined_<bc1>_<bc2>...
-      - These are combinatorial barcodes; expect to see all possible combinations of forward and reverse barcodes, unrecognized combinations should have a small fraction of reads.
+      - For combinatorial barcodes: expect to see all possible combinations of forward and reverse barcodes, unrecognized combinations should have a small fraction of reads.

 # TODO
 - Automate tests